 According to stopbullying.gov, bullying is defined as unwanted, aggressive behavior among school-age children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.

-An estimated 28% of students in grades 6–12 have been bullied, and 70% of children say they have witnessed bullying in their schools.
+About 19.2% of students in grades 6-12 experienced bullying nationwide during the 2021-2022 school year.
 Children who are bullied repeatedly over a long period of time are at most risk of problems with behavior, mood, school performance and family or social relationships.

 Many children are hesitant to talk to an adult about bullying.
 Celia Heppner, Psy.D., a pediatric psychologist at Children's Health℠ and Assistant Professor at UT Southwestern, shares signs your child is being bullied and what to do if your child is being bullied.